The Power to Believe

-The Power to Believe is the thirteenth studio album by English progressive rock band King Crimson.
+The Power to Believe is the thirteenth and final studio album by English progressive rock band King Crimson.
 It was released on 24 February 2003 in the United Kingdom and on 4 March 2003 in the United States through Sanctuary Records and met with generally favourable reviews, with several critics appreciating its heightened aggression.
 The Power to Believe was preceded by the EP Happy with What You Have to Be Happy With (2002), which features alternate and otherwise unreleased tracks.

 Background

 After a tour opening for Tool in 2001, King Crimson refined and focused their four-piece structure for their second album in that configuration.
 The release of The Power to Believe was preceded by Level Five (2001) and Happy with What You Have to Be Happy With (2002), two EPs that functioned as work-in-progress reveals for the album, which Fripp described as "the culmination of three years of Crimsonising".
 While Level Five was a live release featuring two songs that would appear on the full album, Happy With What You Have to Be Happy With was a limited-edition studio release that, much like 1994's VROOOM, featured early studio versions of the upcoming album's tracks.